 We can’t live like every day is a vacation – we’d probably die (and we’d definitely blow through our savings).
 So most of our days on the road are like real life, with a vacation thrown in here and there.
 Back in more optimistic times, we had planned to spend my 40th birthday in Vegas.
 But then things went weird again.
-What’s it like in Las Vegas right now?
+What was it like in Las Vegas in September, 2021?
 We’ll tell you what we saw.

 Photos from this episode: visit our blog, Driving Inertia

 This is Road Tripping in America, a podcast about life on the road.
 I’m Lisa and this is Paul.

 We’re exploring the US in a pickup truck with a camper – we named our setup The Bobs.

 If you daydream about long-term travel or overlanding or #vanlife – or maybe you’re already on your own adventure – join us for some entertainment from the road.
 We’re in search of off-the-beaten-path adventures and new experiences after a year and a half of standing still.